Explainable Equivariant Neural Networks for Particle Physics: PELICAN: IRC-safety and Lorentz symmetry

 Furthermore, we can define \textit{IR-robustness} as the partial derivative corresponding to the injection of an infinitesimally soft but non-zero 4-momentum:

 All together, we have the following series expansion for a general observable near $p_{N+1}=0$:

 An IR-safe observable must always have $\Delta^{\mathrm{IR}}f=0$, and lower values of IR-robustness indicate lower sensitivity to soft particles.
-In practice, we can evaluate the ratio $(\Delta^{\mathrm{IR}}f^{(N)})/f^{(N)}$ and average it over a testing dataset to quantify the IR-safety of PELICAN.
+In practice, we can evaluate the ratio $(\Delta^{\mathrm{IR}}f^{(N)})/f^{(N)}$ and average it over a testing dataset to quantify the IR-safety of a model.

 For C-safety, we pick a massless 4-vector $p$ and define the differential operator

 C-safety then is equivalent to the requirement that $D^{\mathrm{C}}_{p} f=0$ for any massless $p$ whenever $p_1$ and $p_2$ are collinear with $p$: